Rutger505/Useful-Autoclicker/README.md

 ## how to download

-* install java jdk from here: https://www.oracle.com/nl/java/technologies/downloads/#jdk19-windows
+* Install Java JDK from here: https://www.oracle.com/nl/java/technologies/downloads/#jdk19-windows
 * Click on the file "Usefull Autoclicker 1.0.exe"
 * Click on the download button
 * Open your new Autoclicker!